tekknolagi/tekknolagi.github.com/_posts/2024-01-13-typed-c-extensions.md

 a look at the [preprint](/assets/img/dr-wenowdis.pdf) (PDF).

 PyPy is an alternative implementation of the Python language.
 PyPy's C API compatibility layer has some performance issues.
-[Carl Friedrich Bolz-Tereick](https://cfbolz.de/) and I are working on a way to make PyPy's C API interactions much faster.
+[CF Bolz-Tereick](https://cfbolz.de/) and I are working on a way to make PyPy's C API interactions much faster.
 It's looking very promising.
 Here's a sketch of how it works.